-As a volunteer, your studies will be enriched, and you will be able to build up an important network of people who could comment on your professional abilities.
+As a volunteer, your studies will be enriched and you will be in a position to build up an important network of people who could comment on your professional abilities.
 You may be wondering how volunteering is related to your studies and your career.
 We would encourage responsible volunteering where the organisation and community that you are supporting benefit.
-You also can apply and further develop your skills and knowledge as a student to support the community.
+You also have the opportunity to apply and further develop your skills and knowledge as a student to support the community.
 Your volunteer work links to your career vision and planning: before you volunteer, think about where you would want to invest your effort.